Home | Intervention Overview | World Clothes for Equal Dignity

 We, as HumanDHS, would like to contribute to changing this situation.
 We believe that cultural diversity should receive more respect and attention, which, in the case of clothing, means that the diverse cultural heritage in clothing that we find around the world should be valued more and made more visible in daily wear.
 At the current juncture in history, traditional clothes are typically worn only to festive occasions.
 We wish to integrate this heritage into future-orientated innovative and creative design for daily use.

-Our World Clothes for Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
+Our World Clothes for Equal Dignity project is thus part of our quest to build bridges from social science to other areas of life.

 An important point for HumanDHS is to deconstruct tradition, in this case traditional clothes design.
-We do not wish to accept everything as it is.
-Many aspects do not bolster our aim - equal dignity for all.
-Chinese footbinding is a drastic example of how women were intentionally mutilated and handicapped in order to fit into an image of feminity as cuteness and helplessness.
-We do not wish to preserve those aspects of tradition.
-Many clothes for women, both traditional and modern, carry "footbinding" aspects, in contrast to clothing made for males.
-Women typically can not breathe freely or walk forcefully.
-Corsets created a wasp waist that made women almost faint, Japanese kimonos and to a certain extent also Chinese qipaos have similar effects and hinder free movement, as do many modern clothes.
-Modern shoes make women walk in ways that signal fragility.
-Feminine beauty, elegance, and decency are conceptualized, in ways of méconnaissance and naturalization (Barthes, Bourdieu, Foucault), as lack of forcefulness.
-We wish to encourage women to opt for new definitions of beauty and elegance, definitions that lend them strength and power.
+We do not wish to accept the status quo as it is, we wish to transcend it.
+Chinese footbinding is a historical example of a status quo that was transcended.
+Women were intentionally mutilated and handicapped in order to fit into an image of feminity as cuteness and helplessness.
+We do not wish to preserve those aspects of traditions wherever we find them.
+Also many "modern" clothes for women carry "footbinding" aspects, typically much more than clothing made for males.
+In the past, women could not breathe freely or walk forcefully — corsets created a wasp waist that made women almost faint.
+Japanese kimonos, and to a certain extent also Chinese qipaos, have similar effects.
+All those garments hinder free movement.
+Modern shoes, as well, make women walk in ways that signal fragility, not unlike the tradition of foot binding.
+Feminine beauty, elegance, and decency are conceptualized as lack of forcefulness.
+Roland Barthes, Pierre Bourdieu, and Michel Foucault would speak of naturalization and méconnaissance.

 Starting about 30 years ago, Evelin Lindner began to make clothes from materials she found around the world.
 She has subsequently developed a collection of clothes that combine materials and styles from different cultures in original ways, thus embodying cross-cultural fertilization.
 She always received ample attention when wearing her unique clothes, indicating, that seemingly, not only she, but many people around the world yearn for more diversity in clothing styles and for a greater variety of opportunities to express onself in distinctively individual and cultural ways.
 See her prototypes further down!